The healthcare industry is facing rapid changes. Here’s what you need to know to stay ahead in 2022 and beyond.

 4. Price Transparency

 Besides difficulty submitting payments due to lack of options, another leading reason for consumers failing to pay their financial responsibility is confusion due to a lack of price transparency.
-Because of this, healthcare systems are now opting to make their service prices accessible.
-Doing so reduces patient confusion and surprise billing issues.
+In fact, as of January 1st, 2021, CMS implemented a new rule requiring hospitals to publish the prices they negotiate with insurers for various medical procedures.

-Price transparency became a significant healthcare buzzword during 2019, and will likely be an important challenge faced by most American healthcare systems in the coming year.
+Price transparency became a significant healthcare buzzword during 2019, and will likely be an important challenge faced by most healthcare systems and patients in the coming year.

 5. Patient Experience